 PUB 1341: POLITICAL SCIENCE

-This course is designed to provide the students with an understanding of the political environment within which a manager/ administrator works and to enable them to appreciate the various political factors affecting their behaviour.
+This course is designed to provide the students with an understanding of the political environment within which a manager/ administrator works and to enable them to appreciate the various political factors affecting their behavior.
 The major topics covered include both general theoretical concepts of nation, state, rights, liberty and equality as well as the ‘political institutions’ with special reference to Sri Lanka.
 Attention is paid to constitutional developments in Sri Lanka as well as to the evolution of party and electoral politics.

 EMV 1040: SOFT SKILL DEVELOPMENT